affinitic/Products.Collage/Products/Collage/README.txt

 The Alias-type is provided to allow displaying existing objects from the site inside the collage.

+:: upgrading

+Open in ZMI .../your-site/portal_setup and click the "Upgrades" tab.
+Select the "Products.Collage:default" profile and see if upgrades are available.
+Run them :D

 :: javascript-functionality

 We use the jquery-library to facilitate easy scripting.
 Ajax is used to move